GhentAnalysis/websiteInstructions/README.md

 The website uses wordpress, which makes implementations fairly easy and no knowledge of html/css is required, though also limit your flexibility in customizing.
 Problems can be easily found on Google!

-In order to make changes to the website, surf to https://epp.ugent.be/wp-admin
+In order to make changes to the website, surf to https://epp.ugent.be/wp-admin (you might need to set up a VPN connection when you are not on the university network)

 Username: ugentfysicaensterrenkunde